 The zero position of the dumbbell is controlled by means of an optical system consisting of a light source, a mirror at the dumbbell axis and a pair of detectors.
-The difference between the compensating currents required to bring the dumbbell to the zero position in the presence of zero gas (i.e. no O_2 present) or of sample gas is proportional to the partial pressure of oxygen in the sample gas.
+The difference between the compensating currents required to bring the dumbbell to the zero position in the presence of zero gas (i.e. no $O_2$ present) or of sample gas is proportional to the partial pressure of oxygen in the sample gas.

-The sensor enclosure is temperature controlled to 55 degrees centigrade to insure that the magnetic susceptibility of oxygen in the sample is not affected by the ambient temperature.
-The measuring cell has a measuring volume of approximately 3 cm3.
+The analysis unit enclosure is temperature controlled to $45^{\circ}$ C to insure that the magnetic susceptibility of oxygen in the sample is not affected by the ambient temperature.
+The measuring cell has a measuring volume of approximately 3 cm.